theKashey/react-imported-component/README.md

   - importFunction - function which resolves with Component to be imported.
   - options - optional settings
   - options.LoadingComponent - component to be shown in Loading state
+  - options.async - activates react suspense support.
+Will throw a Promise in a Loading State.
-  - options.ErrorComponent - component to be shown in Error state
+  - options.ErrorComponent - component to be shown in Error state.
+Will re-throw error if ErrorComponent is not set.
+  Use ErrorBoundary to catch it.
   - options.onError - function to consume the error, if one will thrown.
 Will rethrow a real error if not set.
   - options.exportPicker - function to pick `not default` export from a `importFunction`
   - options.render(Component, state, props) - function to render the result.
 Could be used to tune the rendering.
-  - options.async - activates react suspense support.

 - importedComponent`.preload` - static method to preload components.